Orionthehunta/Orionthehunta/README.md

 - 👋 Hi, I’m @Orionthehunta
 - 👀 I’m a tech enthusiast and I'm interested in brain twisters
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on any project as soon as I'm better at the coding thing
+- 💞️ I’m looking to collaborate on any project as soon as I'm better.
 - 📫 Reach me : allenugwunnaya@gmail.com

 <!---